-Aside from getting a front row view of what’s said to be the most haunted place in Nevada, the Mozart Tavern is a stones throw away from what used to the longest bar in Nevada.
+Aside from getting a front row view of what’s said to be the most haunted place in Nevada, the Mozart Tavern is a stones throw away from what used to the longest bar in Nevada—the Northern Saloon.
 Said to have been so large that it required a staggering 80 bartenders to man the counter, the bar spanned a few blocks and if it were still standing, would be right next to the Mozart Tavern.
 The only thing that remains is the original archway—but is a place you can be sure the famed Virgil and Wyatt Earp brothers walked across, as they called Goldfield home during the early 1900s.
-Take the historic walking tour though Goldfield to check out the archway, along with a slew of equally as interesting historical gems, then pop into The Hoist House to relax.
+Embark on the Goldfield Historic Walking Tour to check out the archway, along with a slew of equally as interesting historical gems, then pop into The Hoist House to relax.

-Across from some longstanding establishments, the location isn’t the only fascinating thing about The Mozart House Tavern: pay attention to some super-cool relics inside the bar.
-To start, admire the single-piece Brunswick bar counter itself, then take notice of an amazing cash register behind it.
+Across from some longstanding establishments, the location isn’t the only fascinating thing about The Mozart House Tavern—while you’re here, be sure to pay attention to historic relics inside the bar.
+Admire the single-piece Brunswick bar counter itself, then get a glimpse of the historic (still in use!) cash register behind it.

 Hours vary at The Mozart Tavern, so if you’re traveling US Highway 95 just give them a buzz and see if they’re around.